 Answer all questions like these for each of the items on your list before you move on.
 It’s better to identify potential roadblocks before they happen, or you could be stuck in renovation limbo for weeks or months while you get these issues sorted out.

 Renovating your bathroom may give you the chance to move things around a little bit.
-Don’t automatically assume that the layout has to stay the same.
+Don’t automatically assume that the layout has to stay the same, even if you have a tiny bathroom.
 You’re going through the trouble of upgrading the fixtures, so consider whether a new bathroom floor plan might work better for your needs.
 Here are some tips to keep in mind as you think about layout ideas:

 - Roomy vanities: A pedestal sink may look pretty, but it’s seriously lacking in the countertop space and storage space offered by a vanity.